CSC207-2022F-UofT/course-project-insane-hr-system/README.md

 - The employee will be placed "On Leave" if all superiors approved the request.
 - The employee's number of vacation days remaining will be updated appropriately.

+### Rank Employees
+- For each user that belongs to a department they can see how all members except for the department head are ranked in the department.
+- The highest ranked employees are at the top of the screen while the lowest ranked employees are at the bottom.

 ### Complete Task
 -